Key Takeaways

 What are the symptoms of a moderate twisted ankle?

-A moderate twisted ankle typically presents with moderate pain, swelling, tenderness, bruising, and mild to moderate joint instability.
+Moderate twisted ankles typically present with moderate pain, swelling, tenderness, bruising, and mild to moderate joint instability.
+Seeking appropriate treatment is essential for recovery.

 When should I seek medical attention for a twisted ankle?